pulkitbarad/pyspark-postgresql/README.md

 # Introduction

-This document describes the proof of concept (PoC) design for the application to ingest sample vehicle data in csv, transform and load it into apache spark and export the aggregated results into postgresql database.
+This document explains an application to ingest example vehicle data in csv format, transform and load it into Apache Spark and export the aggregated results into a Postgresql database.

 # Prerequisites

-* This document provides instructions assumes the execution on MacOS or other unix based OS, for windows OS the invocation command may slightly vary.
 * Docker-machine or Docker desktop installed and configured to use host OS disk.
 * Python version 3 installed.
+* External network access (through firewall) to the docker containers.

 # Setup
 Replicate the git repository or download the source code locally.